gchetty/lung-sliding-classifier/README.md

 2. Run [_make_splits.py_](src\make_splits.py) to generate proper train / validation / test splits, where the proportions can be adjusted in `TRAIN` >> `SPLITS`.
 Note that the K-fold cross validation experiment will combine the train and validation splits to partition the data into k-folds, while leaving the test split out.
-Additionally, if extraneous data is to be used, run [_add_extra_to_splits_](src/extras/add_extra_to_splits.py) to add to existing splits.
+Additionally, if additional data is to be used, run [_add_extra_to_splits_](src/extras/add_extra_to_splits.py) to add to existing splits.
 3. Update the `TRAIN` >> `MODEL_DEF` field of [_config.yml_](config.yml) with the appropriate string representing the model type you wish to train, and `TRAIN` >> `EXPERIMENT_TYPE` to _cross_val_.